ComradDoge/DogeEU4/README.md

 - Added Nestorian religious idea group.
+- The Shwaz modifier was replaced with a monument.
+- Replaced Golconda Mines modifier with a monument.
 - Tamazagha religion requirement extended to whole muslim group.
-- The Shwaz modifier was replaced with a monument (not if you don't have Leviathan DLC).
-- Finally removed the Dalaskogen modifier I was lazy to remove when the mine monument was added.
+- Finally removed the non-intended Dalaskogen modifier I was lazy to remove when the mine monument was added.
-- Replaced Golconda Mines modifier with a monument.

 [/quote]